Kevin-P-Kerr/ND-S/README.md

 	ND-S => (define (require p) (if (not p) (amb) (quote OK)))

-Which allows us to write stuff like this
+Which allows us to write stuff such as this

 	ND-S => (define x (amb 1 2 9 10)) (require (> x 5)) (+ x 1)
 	10